demtamas/PeasyWare/README.md

             04_Test_Data.sql

-        This will create the WMS_DB database, all necessary tables and procedures, and populate it with test users and data.
+        This will create the WMS_DB database, all necessary objects, and populate it with test data.

     Configure the Connection String: